nestorrente/erdiagram/docs/Class_model.md

 _The unique modifier is intended for database code generation, and it's not used in class model generation._

 This means that defining unique class fields is currently an unsupported feature.
-This may change in the future, so you can create an issue in order to discuss this if you need it :slightly_smiling_face:
+This may change in the future, so you can create an issue to discuss this if you need it :slightly_smiling_face:

 #### Auto-incremental modifier

 _The auto-incremental modifier is intended for database code generation, and it's not used in class model generation._

 This means that defining auto-incremental class fields is currently an unsupported feature.
-This may change in the future, so you can create an issue in order to discuss this if you need it :slightly_smiling_face:
+This may change in the future, so you can create an issue to discuss this if you need it :slightly_smiling_face:

 ### Entity identifier property